sebastianchc/holbertonschool-zero_day/0x00-vagrant/README.md

-In this project we will learn to use vagrant, which is a virtual machine and an operating system.
+<h1>In this project we will learn to use vagrant, which is a virtual machine and an operating system.</h1>